emhoracek/smooch/CONTRIBUTING.md

  * Improve performance
  * Move cel and palette parsing into JavaScript from cel2pnm`*`
  * Add editing capabilities `*`
-   * Artists change the layering of cels (raising or lowering in relation to other items)
+   * Artists can change the layering of cels (raising or lowering in relation to other items)
    * Artists can change the offset of a cel in relation its object
    * Artists can change which palette a cel uses
    * Artists can edit a palette